samlynndavis/Bodiless-JS-Chris/packages/vital-examples/src/background-images/doc/lesson.md

 ```

-### Adding our 'wave' svg asset to the footer wrapper
+### Adding our 'wave' svg asset and mobile wave to the footer wrapper

+@TODO for JONES -- break this into 3steps following the guide from UsingTailwind Background Images

+In our `exampleFooter.ts`, we will construct a `WithTopWave` token, in which we will apply to the [appropriate domains](https://johnsonandjohnson.github.io/Bodiless-JS/#/VitalDesignSystem/Components/VitalElements/Tokens/TokenDomains?id=token-domains) the tailwind classes needed to render an SVG wave to the top of the footer.

+On the `Wrapper` slot, we will apply our `.footer-wave` CSS rule, and on the `Column2Wrapper` slot, we will apply the tailwind classes necessary to render a similar SVG wave to the top of the footer on mobile and tablet devices.

-In a separate `exampleFooter.ts` file, we will construct a token for our custom footer, and apply our newly-created `.footer-wave` image mask to the `Wrapper` slot ~~as well as a separate token for the inclusion of our mobile wave SVG and apply it to the `Column2Wrapper` slot of our footer token~~.
+ We will then construct a `Default` token for our custom footer and apply our newly-created `WithTopWave` token to this token's `Compose` domain.

 ## Practice